sanand5/2DAM/Angles/2naAVA/Speañing/Dialogo.md

 **Three Days Later - Phone Call between Director Rachel and Andrew Sanz Sanz**

 **Rachel:** Hello, Andrew.
 Rachel here.
-Any updates on Professor Charly?
+We got news about teacher Charly

 **Andrew:** Hi, Rachel.
 Any news?

-**Rachel:** We've taken your complaint seriously.
-Professor Charly has been let go.
-Victor, a new professor, will join in two weeks.
+**Rachel:** We have taken your complaint seriously.
+Teacher Charly has been fired.
+Victor, a new professional teacher, will join (yoin)in two weeks.

 **Andrew:** Wow, that's unexpected.
 Will Victor be more helpful?

-**Rachel:** Absolutely.
-Victor is experienced, professional, and values clear communication.
-He'll positively impact your class.
+**Rachel:** : Absolutely (absolutly).
+Victor is experienced, professional, and values(valius) clear communication.
+He will positively(positivly) impact your class.
+He will achieve a better learning environment.

 **Andrew:** Thank you, Rachel!
 Thanks for listening to me

 **Rachel:** We value our students.
-Victor will address any issues.
-Sorry for any inconvenience.
+Victor will address any issues(isius).
+I apologize(apoloyais) for any inconvenience.

 **Andrew:** No need to apologize.
 I appreciate your quick response.
 Looking forward to positive changes.

-**Rachel:** Feel free to reach out.
+**Rachel:** Feel free to contact us.
 Victor will be a great addition.
 Goodbye!

 **Andrew:** Thank you, Rachel!
 Goodbye!